-a.
-Conversion of a monument sign may be requested if the sign's visibility to the adjacent travel lane is impacted by a government sponsored project.

-b.
-Conversion to a pole sign may be requested even if the zoning district or conditional site plan does not allow pole signs.

-c.
-Conversion to a pole sign shall only be considered if the ground sign cannot be relocated to another location that allows visibility to the adjacent travel lane.
+- Conversion of a monument sign may be requested if the sign's visibility from the adjacent travel lane is impacted by a government sponsored project. - Conversion to a pole sign may be requested even if the zoning district or conditional site plan does not allow pole signs. - c.
+Conversion to a pole sign shall only be considered if the ground sign cannot be relocated to another location that allows visibility from the adjacent travel lane.